ntls-io/nautilus-wallet/docs/book/src/design/kyc-service.md

 ## Configuration

+The following configuration related to KYC is available in the app environment configuration.

 ### App wide configuration

 - `requireOnfidoCheckBeforeSendPayment`: If set to true this option will prevent the user from sending payments using the app if they have not completed the KYC process.